pmahnke/mahnke-cocktails/recipe_processed/brandy_slush.md

 stars: 0
 base_spirits: "Brandy"
 youtube: "rQ59lgXm8Ho"
+description: "A classic Midwestern party punch featuring an icy, make-ahead mix of fruit juice, tea, and brandy."
 excerpt: |
   The Wisconsin Brandy Slush is a midwest classic featuring an icy mix of fruit juice, tea, and brandy.
 This boozy punch is perfect to serve at your next party.<br><br>For a wintery twist, substitute the juice concentrates with cranberry and lime.
 Top with spicy ginger ale.
 Garnish with a sprig of rosemary.
 ---